 If there are assessments occurring on a day a student is absent, it is the student's responsibility based on the course expectations to follow up with the instructor as soon as they are able to do so.
 The instructor will determine if a make-up is possible.
 If students are aware they will miss a class and are able to email, they should tell the instructor as soon as possible.
 It is the responsibility of the student to be aware of when major assessments are scheduled according to the syllabus.
-If students have a conflict with a scheduled assessment, they are responsible for notifying faculty immediately to discuss options.
-If a major assessment is missed due to an emergency, a student can file a Make-Up Assessment Request Form..
 To do so, please see the following:

 - Emergencies are defined as something unexpected and unavoidable.
-Illness and injury, accidents, bereavements, legal concerns, etc. are all examples of emergencies.
-This form is only for emergencies that caused a single assessment to be missed.
-If you need support for more than one assessment, please see Section IV.
-Exceptions for short-term accommodations. - Major assessments are defined as any summative, standalone assessment that has a high impact on student performance (worth 10% or more of the overall grade).
-Exams, end-of-unit tests, major quizzes, project submissions and presentations, and research papers/essays are examples of major assessments. - Items that are repeated regularly, have an option to have the lowest grade dropped, or are marked based on completion as opposed to learning (formative minor assessments) like homework, inclass check-ins, minor quizzes (anything that by itself is worth less than 10% of the overall grade) are not eligible for emergency make-up requests.
+Illness and injury, accidents, bereavements, legal concerns, etc. are all examples of emergencies; in any of those cases, a legal /medical report from a public authorities place should be submitted within two weeks. - Items that are repeated regularly, have an option to have the lowest grade dropped, or are marked based on completion as opposed to learning (formative minor assessments) like homework, in-class check-ins, minor quizzes (anything that by itself is worth less than 10% of the overall grade) are not eligible for emergency make-up requests. - Upon safe return to the classroom, the student must do these steps: - 1.
+Schedule a meeting with the faculty member to discuss what was missed, what they need to do to catch up, and what the requirements will be moving forward